Tue, Feb 27, 2024 10:50 PMInternet Bundles

 Submarines relayed sonar signals to other submarines as a measurement of their distance from each other during World War II, and the word "ping" was developed.
 This signal actually generated a "ping" noise.

 So, what is the perfect level of ping?
 Your ping is measured in milliseconds (ms), and the lower it is, the better.
 A ping time of less than 20 milliseconds is excellent, and one of less than 100 milliseconds is average.
-If your game experience is delayed by more than 150 milliseconds, you will notice lagging or freezing.
+You'll notice lagging or freezing if there is a delay of more than 150 milliseconds in your game experience.

-Bad ping could be to fault if you're experiencing sluggish or slow system performance while gaming.
+Bad ping could be to blame if you're experiencing sluggish or slow system performance while gaming.
 Other factors, on the other hand, could be contributing to your poor gaming experience.

 The server's distance